 Check out Tips to Quit Smoking by Bob S. for helpful information on what others have done to successfully quit their smoking addiction using SMART Recovery.

-1. Enhancing & Maintaining Motivation to Quit – Helps you identify and keep up with your reasons to quit.
-Why do you want to stop - what will keep you focused on that goal?
+1. Enhancing & Maintaining Motivation to Quit – Helps you identify and keep up with your reasons to quit smoking.
+Why do you want to stop smoking?
+What will keep you focused on that goal?

 2. Coping with Urges – Dealing with urges and cravings is part of recovery.
-SMART has tools designed to help our members cope with urges that can help you stay stopped.
+SMART has tools designed to you cope with the urges to smoke that can help you stay stopped.

 3. Managing Problems – We frequently turn to using unhealthy behaviors to either escape from or avoid addressing problems.
-SMART Recovery participants learn problem-solving tools to help them manage these challenges along the way.
+SMART Recovery helps you learn problem-solving tools to help manage these challenges along the way.

-4. Lifestyle Balance – SMART helps participants build skills to help balance both short and long-term goals, pleasures and needs that were once out of balance.
+4. Lifestyle Balance – SMART helps you build skills to balance both short and long-term goals, and pleasures and needs, that were once out of balance.